Digital

 The authentication process is carried out through the creation and registration of a digital Artwork Card, compiled and signed with a private key by the editor (artist, representative, agent, etc.).
 The Artwork Card contains detailed images and essential information about the artwork, providing a complete and structured documentation.

 The Artwork Card is not just a technological tool but a key element for the protection of the artwork and the artist’s intellectual property.
 Through its digital registration and cryptographic signature, the Artwork Card certifies the uniqueness of the artwork and preserves its value over time.
+The generated Artwork Card is stored as a file on the Veralinx database server and remains accessible to the editor.

 Verification

-Opera-ID makes it possible to:
+Opera-ID allows to:

 Link Artwork-Artist